An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 \subsection{Symmetries of tensor product quasi-local algebras}

 In our framework, we make very few assumptions on the nature of the original quasi-local algebra $A$.
-While the usual choice for a spin system corresponds to the tensor product quasi-local algebra $\otimes_{\mathbbm{Z}} M_{d}(\mathbbm{C})$ \cite{MR1441540}, other examples arising from ``anyon chains" are important to capture the full scope of potential MPO symmetries.
+While the usual choice for a spin system corresponds to the tensor product UHF quasi-local algebra $\otimes_{\mathbbm{Z}} M_{d}(\mathbbm{C})$ \cite{MR1441540}, other interesting examples include ``anyon chains", which are important for capturing the full scope of potential MPO symmetries.
 Anyon chains are locally embeddable as \textit{non-unital} subalgebras of tensor product quasi-local algebras, and symmetries in these contexts are sometimes called \textit{emergent symmetries}.
-Realizability of symmetries on a tensor product quasi-local algebra is interesting from a physical point of view, since tensor product Hilbert spaces naturally occur for physical spin systems and on are utilized on quantum processors.
+However, the question of realizability of symmetries on a genuine tensor product quasi-local algebra is still interesting from a physical point of view, since tensor product Hilbert spaces naturally occur for physical spin systems and are the basic model utilized for states on quantum processors.

-For many fusion categories, the only known examples of quasi-local algebras carrying this symmetry are anyon chains, and it is not clear if these categories admit a realization on tensor product quasi-local algebras.
+For many fusion categories, the only known examples of quasi-local algebras hosting these categories as symmetries are anyon chains, and it is not clear whether these categories admit a realization on tensor product quasi-local algebras.
 Any fusion category which admits a fiber functor can easily be realized on tensor product Hilbert spaces by utilizing an on-site action of a Hopf algebra.
 A fusion category is called \textit{anomalous} if it does not admit a fiber functor.
-There are some examples of anomalous fusion categories (in particular, $\text{Vec}(\mathbbm{Z}/2\mathbbm{Z},\omega)$ which nevertheless do admit actions on tensor product quasi-local algebras (for example, see \cite{kapustin2024anomaloussymmetriesquantumspin, bols2025classificationlocalitypreservingsymmetries}) raising the question as to a precise characterization of which fusion categories admit actions on tensor product Hilbert spaces.
-We have the following theorem settling this question, which is a combination of Proposition \ref{prop:obstruction} and Theorem \ref{thm:intrealiz}.
+There are some examples of anomalous fusion categories (in particular, $\text{Vec}(\mathbbm{Z}/2\mathbbm{Z},\omega)$ which nevertheless admit actions on tensor product quasi-local algebras (for example, see \cite{kapustin2024anomaloussymmetriesquantumspin, bols2025classificationlocalitypreservingsymmetries}) raising the question of precisely characterizing which fusion categories admit actions on tensor product Hilbert spaces.
+Recall that a fusion category is \textit{integral} if the quantum dimension of each object is an integer, We have the following theorem that settles this question, which is a combination of Proposition \ref{prop:obstruction} and Theorem \ref{thm:intrealiz}.

-\begin{thmalpha} A fusion category $\mathcal{C}$ is realized as symmetries of a tensor product quasi-local algebra if and only if $\mathcal{C}$ is integral. \end{thmalpha}
+\begin{thmalpha} A fusion category $\mathcal{C}$ is realized as symmetries of a tensor product quasi-local algebra if and only if it is integral. \end{thmalpha}